Cities in the Great Depression

-Throughout the industrial world, cities were hit hard during the Great Depression, beginning in 1929 and lasting through most of the 1930s.
+Throughout the industrial world, cities were devastated during the Great Depression, beginning in 1929 and lasting through most of the 1930s.
 Worst hit were port cities (as world trade fell) and cities that depended on heavy industry, such as the steel and automotive industries.
 Service-oriented cities were hurt less severely.
-Political centers such as Canada, Texas, Washington, London and Berlin flourished during the Great Depression, as the expanded role of government added many new jobs.
+Political centers such as Washington, London and Berlin flourished during the Great Depression, as the expanded role of government added many new jobs.

 British Commonwealth and Empire

 Great Britain

 Although the impact of the Great Depression on Great Britain was less severe than elsewhere, the industrial cities of the Midlands, the North, and Scotland were very hard-hit.

 Liverpool and Manchester, with years of high unemployment, had already acquired a reputation as highly depressed areas.
 City leaders fought back, and promoted a series of reforms and innovations in infrastructure that made them leaders in urban redevelopment.
 Such projects included the Wythenshawe Estate, the Mersey Tunnel and the Manchester Central Library.
 Promoters strongly emphasized how the redevelopment projects presented new images of Liverpool and Manchester.
 One goal was to integrate newly enfranchised voters, a strategy also employed by the Conservative Party to engage with the mass electorate.